Lydia Cecilia Hill: Death

 On 11 October 1940, several Messerschmitts were being chased over Kent in daylight by British fighter planes.
 The Messerschmitts dropped three bombs on six shops in Burgate, close to Canterbury Cathedral.
 At least six people were killed and more were injured; it took two days to dig out the dead from the debris.
-A furrier's received a direct hit, and Cissie was killed instantly while shopping for a fur rug as a wedding or birthday gift.
+A furrier's received a direct hit, and Hill was killed instantly while shopping for a fur rug as a wedding or birthday gift.
 She was identified by her jewellery, said to be a gift from the Sultan.
 Apparently she and her friend Peggy Clark had left Herne Bay at 10.15 am to motor into Canterbury.
-They had been shopping at Courts, then the friend went to Lefevre's shop and Cissie went to the fur shop where she died.
+They had been shopping at Courts, then the friend went to Lefevre's shop and Hill went to the fur shop where she died.
 She was 27 years old, and the cause was given on her death certificate as "due to War operations".
 The probate record says she was a spinster living at Mayfair Court, Herne Bay, that she left £16,970 0s 3d and that administration was given to her mother F.C.
 Hill, wife of George Hill.
 Her death was announced in The Times.